-Many potential owners have been excited to bring home a Maine Coon of their very own, but wonder why are Maine Coons so expensive? when they actually begin to research the price of this popular cat.
+Many potential owners have been excited to bring home a Maine Coon of their very own, but wonder why are Maine Coons so expensive when they see the price of this popular cat.

 Unfortunately, Maine Coon cats are not at all cheap, but the owners of this affectionate breed will readily tell you that they’re worth every penny!

 While purchasing a Maine Coon Cat from a breeder is an expensive endeavor, there are a few other ways you can find Maine Coons for less money.

 Still, obtaining a Maine Coon isn’t necessarily the most expensive part.

 Read on to find out why this breed is still expensive even after buying one from a breeder!

 Why Are Maine Coons So Expensive?

 Many potential Maine Coon owners are excited to purchase their first cat but are then horrified to discover just how expensive they can be.

 A lot of people assume that breeders are simply selling Maine Coons for a high profit.
 However, there are a lot of different reasons why Maine Coon Cats are so expensive.

 If you’ve been wondering why are Maine Coon kittens so expensive, you should take a look at the factors influencing the Maine Coon price below: